 What is Stone Masonry?

 Stone masonry is a masonry structure where the contractor uses stone to place with a mortar.
 Stones must come in proper shape to achieve an excellent bond in stone masonry.
-Arranging the stones that are shaped into geometrical shapes together with a mortar will create a solid stone masonry.
+Arranging the stones that are shaped into geometrical shapes together with a mortar will create solid stone masonry.
 It is much more economical since stones can be found anywhere in the world.

-An excellent stone masonry is commonly used in the construction of almost every marine structure because of its durability, strength and weather-resistance.
+An excellent stone masonry is commonly used in the construction of almost every marine structure because of its durability, strength, and weather resistance.
 There are also different types of stone masonry which are as follows:

 1. Rubble masonry

 2. Ashlar masonry

 3. Square stone masonry

 Sure, either of the two masonry can give your structure a beautiful look but which fits your project better?
 If you can’t decide yet which, you may continue reading below for the comparison of the two.

 Brick masonry durability is excellent but not excellent enough than stone.
 You can expect too much from the longevity of stone masonry than brick because it has properties that provide strength, durability, and water-resistance.